joed7/Python/modules.md

 ```

-Python offer an array of in-built modules, some of the most useful ones are as follows:
+Python offers an array of in-built modules, some of the most useful ones are as follows:

-* `math` : provides access mathematical  functions like sin, cos, factorial, ciel etc.
+* `math` : provides access mathematical functions like sin, cos, factorial etc.
 * `re`   : provides support for regular expressions
 * `random`: generates pseudo-random numbers with various common distributions.
 * `os`   : provides os routines across various operating systems